 Email: ranzato [AT] cs [DOT] toronto [DOT] edu

-Google in the fall 2011, I was a post-doctoral fellow in Machine
+that, I was a post-doctoral fellow in Machine

 Learning, University of Toronto.
 I worked in Geoffrey Hinton's lab

 I did my Ph.D. in Computer Science at New York University in Yann LeCun's group.
 I am originally from Padova in Italy, where I graduated in Electronics Engineering.

 I am interested in Machine Learning, Computer Vision and, more generally, Artificial Intelligence.

 I have worked on Unsupervised Learning algorithms using both probabilistic graphical models and energy-based models.
 I also used these algorithms to build hierarchical models, called deep networks.
 I applied these models to a variety of applications, such as visual object recognition, speech recognition, text document retrieval.